iTwin/viewer-components-react/packages/itwin/grouping-mapping-widget/README.md

 - a `uiComponent` like above
 - an optional `icon`

-You can define your UI provider as following in the GroupingMappingProvider:
+You can define your UI provider as follows in the GroupingMappingProvider:

 ```tsx
 new GroupingMappingProvider({